Actindo-AG/Documentation/DataHub/UserInterface/02c_Settings.md

   Attribute group that contains attribute sub-groups.
 Click the attribute group or the arrow *>* left to the attribute group to unfold the group and display the attribute sub-groups.

 - ![Folder](/Assets/Icons/Folder01.png "[Folder]") (Folder)
   Attribute group.
-Click the attribute group to display all attributes that are assigned to the selected attribute group in the *Assigned Attributes* list.
+Click the attribute group to display all attributes that are assigned to the selected attribute group in the *Assigned attributes* list.

 **Assigned attributes**